 Asset class (strategy) Target allocation Arithmetic long-term expected rate of return Weighted average long-term expected rate of return

-Public equity 34.00% 5.61% 1.91%
+Public equity 34.00% 4.65% 1.58%

-Fixed income 15.00 0.88 0.13
+Fixed income 15.00 0.46 0.07

-Credit strategies 14.00 5.13 0.72
+Credit strategies 14.00 5.38 0.75

-Real assets 14.00 5.27 0.74
+Real assets 14.00 5.01 0.70

-Private equity 14.00 8.77 1.23
+Private equity 14.00 8.34 1.17

-MAPS - Multi-Asset Public Strategies 6.00 3.52 0.21
+MAPS - Multi-Asset Public Strategies 6.00 3.04 0.18

-PIP - Private Investment Partnership 3.00 6.29 0.19
+PIP - Private Investment Partnership 3.00 6.49 0.19

-Total 100.00% 5.13%
+Total 100.00% 4.64%

 Inflation 2.50

-Expected arithmetic nominal return 7.63%
+Expected arithmetic nominal return 7.14%

-^{} The above allocation provides a one-year return of 7.63%.
+^{} The above allocation provides a one-year return of 7.14%.
 However, one-year returns do not take into account the volatility present in each of the asset classes.
 In setting the long-term expected return for the system, stochastic projections are employed to model future returns under various economic conditions.
 The results provide a range of returns over various time periods that ultimately provide a median return of 7.11%, including expected inflation of 2.50%.
 The VRS Board elected a long-term rate of 6.75% which is roughly at the 40th percentile of expected long-term results of the VRS fund asset allocation.
+More recent capital market assumptions compiled for the FY 2020 actuarial valuations, provide a median return of 6.81%.

-The long-term expected rate of return on LODA OPEB Program's investments was set at 3.50% for this valuation.
+The long-term expected rate of return on LODA OPEB Program's investments was set at 2.21% for this valuation.
 Since LODA is funded on a current-disbursement basis, it is not able to use the VRS Pooled Investments 6.75% assumption.
-Instead, the assumed annual rate of return of 3.50% was used since it approximates the risk-free rate of return.
-This single equivalent interest rate is the applicable municipal bond index rate based on the Bond Buyer General Obligation 20-year Municipal Bond Index as of the measurement date of June 30, 2019.
+Instead, the assumed annual rate of return of 2.21% was used since it approximates the risk-free rate of return.
+This single equivalent interest rate is the applicable municipal bond index rate based on the Bond Buyer General Obligation 20-year Municipal Bond Index as of the measurement date of June 30, 2020.

-(g) Discount rate
+(g) Discount Rate

 The discount rate used to measure the total GLI and VLDP OPEB liabilities was 6.75%.
 The projection of cash flows used to determine the discount rate assumed that member contributions will be made per the VRS guidance and the employer contributions will be made in accordance with the VRS funding policy at rates equal to the difference between actuarially determined contribution rates adopted by the VRS Board of Trustees and the member rate.
-Through the fiscal year ending June 30, 2019, the rate contributed by the Authority for the GLI and VLDP OPEBs will be subject to the portion of the VRS Board-certified rates that are funded by the Virginia General Assembly.
-From July 1, 2019 on, employers are assumed to contribute 100% of the actuarially determined contribution rates.
+Through the fiscal year ended June 30, 2020, the rate contributed by the Authority for the GLI and VLDP OPEBs will be subject to the portion of the VRS Board-certified rates that are funded by the Virginia General Assembly.
+From July 1, 2020 on, employers are assumed to contribute 100% of the actuarially determined contribution rates.
 Based on those assumptions, the GLI and VLDP OPEBs' fiduciary net position was projected to be available to make all projected future benefit payments of eligible employees.
 Therefore, the long-term expected rate of return was applied to all periods of projected benefit payments to determine the total GLI and VLDP OPEB liabilities.